adamc45/CoinTracker/README.md

 Now you should be able to start up server.
 For me, that would be running on http://127.0.0.1:5000/

+To start server, run `python CoinTracker.py` in the root of the repo.

 The algorithim question included in the requirements can be hit at the root url.
 It's expecting get request with a user_id query parameter.
 A possible example that can be run via curl:

 curl 'http://127.0.0.1:5000?user_id=1'